-BACHELOR OF ARTS POLITICAL SCIENCE
+BACHELOR OF ARTS POLITICAL SCIENCE First, Second &Third Year

-First, Second & Third Year
+- 01 Students will be able to access the primary literature, identify the relevant work for particular topic and evaluate the content of this study. - 02 Establish the ideal political system and encourage students to participate in awareness programme. - 03 The students should know the importance of democracy as the back bone of the nation.
+04 Understand Constitutional Framework of state and central government.

-- 01 Students will be able to access the primary literature, identify the relevant work for particular topic and evaluate the content of this study. - Establish the ideal political system and encourage students to participate in awareness programme. - The students should know the importance of democracy as the 03 back bone of the nation.
-04 Understand Constitutional Framework of state and central government. - Know about Right to Information Act.
-05 - 06 Understand the basic concepts of political theories 07 Study the fundamental right and duties in reality 08 Analyze the thoughts of Political Thinkers. - 09 To analyze the source and making of Constitution and understand the objectives of constitution. - 10 To understand the importance of Preamble of the Constitution, Fundamental Rights, Directive Principles of State Policy - To analyze the working of the Union Executive President, Vice-President, Prime Minister, Council of Ministers; State Executive- Governor, Chief Minister and Council of Ministers. - 12 To understanding the working of the Union Legislature-Parliament-Composition and Functions and the Composition and functioning of the State Legislature-Vidhan Sabha; Panchayati Raj Institutions - To analyze the working of Judiciary-Supreme Court, High Courts, 13 Judicial Review and Judicial - To Analyze the Federalism and its Working with reference to 14 Centre-State Relations 15 To understand demand for State Autonomy; Emerging Trends in Indian Federalism. - 16 To understand the working of Election Commission, Electoral Process and its defects and Voting Behavior, Electoral Reforms, Problem of Defection. - To analyze the Party System in India: National and Regional 17 Political Parties, Interest and Pressure Groups. - Role of Caste, Religion, Language, Regionalism in India, Politics of Reservation, Emerging Trends and Challenges before Indian Political System.
+05 Know about Right to Information Act.

-The course of B A First Year Political Science has been divided into two papers:- and its impact on own nation.
+- 06 Understand the basic concepts of political theories 07 Study the fundamental right and duties in reality 08 Analyze the thoughts of Political Thinkers. - 09 To analyze the source and making of Constitution and understand the objectives of constitution. - 10 To understand the importance of Preamble of the Constitution, Fundamental Rights, Directive Principles of State Policy - 11 To analyze the working of the Union Executive President, Vice-President, Prime Minister, Council of Ministers; State Executive- Governor, Chief Minister and Council of Ministers. - 12 To understanding the working of the Union Legislature-Parliament-Composition and Functions and the Composition and functioning of the State Legislature-Vidhan Sabha; Panchayati Raj Institutions - 13 To analyze the working of Judiciary-Supreme Court, High Courts, Judicial Review and Judicial - 14 To Analyze the Federalism and its Working with reference to Centre-State Relations 15 To understand demand for State Autonomy; Emerging Trends in Indian Federalism. - 16 To understand the working of Election Commission, Electoral Process and its defects and Voting Behavior, Electoral Reforms, Problem of Defection. - 17 To analyze the Party System in India: National and Regional Political Parties, Interest and Pressure Groups. - 18 Role of Caste, Religion, Language, Regionalism in India, Politics of Reservation, Emerging Trends and Challenges before Indian Political System.
+PROGRAMME SPECIFIC OUTCOME: - The course of B A First Year Political Science has been divided into two papers:-PSO 01 B.A - I Paper - 1 Political Theory - 1.
+Understanding the origin and nature of State. - 2.
+Assessing the social issues from the political perspective. - 3.
+Becoming a leader of the nation with actual constitutional knowledge. - 4.
+Have a wide variety of positions: One can work as a political advisor, a policy maker, a political journalist - 5.
+It helps to know the political activities taking place in other countries and its impact on own nation.